lumenlearning/OpenAssessments/README.md

 [AWS](https://aws.amazon.com/)
 for hosting and you have everything configured correctly, deployment is as simple as running `eb deploy` from the project root directory.

+For details on setting up deployment with AWS, follow [these instructions](docs/deployment_instructions.md).